linearcollider/ILC_plots_and_graphics/snowmass2021_whitepaper/SMEFT/README.md

+This is a collection of figures from Chapter 12 "Precision Tests of the Standard Model" of "A. Aryshev et al., The International Linear Collider: Report to Snowmass 2021" https://arxiv.org/abs/2203.07622

+Some captions may be mangled due to imperfect .tex -> .mk conversion: check the above paper for the definitive version.

 -----
 Projected Higgs boson coupling uncertainties for ILC250, ILC500, and ILC1000, also  incorporating  results expected from the HL-LHC, based on the SMEFT analysis described in the text.
 The darker bars show the results allowing invisible and exotic Higgs decay channels; the lighter bars assume that these BSM decays are not present.
 The column $\lambda$ refers to the $HHH$ coupling.
 In the last four columns, all bars are rescaled by the indicated factor.
 From \cite{LCCPhysicsWorkingGroup:2019fvj}.}